John Ingersoll

 Johnathan (Jack) E. Ingersoll (October 31, 1929 – January 12, 2023) was an American police officer and federal law enforcement agent.
-He was the first Chief of Police in Charlotte, North Carolina to use computers on the job.
-Ingersoll was the only Director of the Bureau of Narcotics and Dangerous Drugs (BNDD), and resigned amid the Watergate scandal.
+He was the first chief of police in Charlotte, North Carolina, to use computers on the job.
+Ingersoll was the only director of the Bureau of Narcotics and Dangerous Drugs (BNDD), and resigned amid the Watergate scandal.
 The BNDD was merged into the Drug Enforcement Administration two days after he departed from the government.

 Early life and education

-Ingersoll was born in Westwood, California in 1929.
+Ingersoll was born in Westwood, California, in 1929.
 When Ingersoll's father died in 1932, his mother moved the family to the San Francisco Bay Area, and Ingersoll was raised from that point in Berkeley, California.
 Ingersoll was an Episcopalian Christian.
 Ingersoll attended the University of California at Berkeley where he obtained a master's degree in criminology.

 Career as a police officer

 Ingersol served as a Special Agent in the United States Army Counterintelligence Corps.

 In 1957, Ingersol joined the Oakland Police Department, where he would eventually achieve the rank of Sergeant.
 While at Oakland, Ingersoll served as the Administrative Assistant to the Chief of Police.
 He was appointed to the position of Officer in Charge of the Planning and Research Division of the Oakland P.D.
 Ingersoll became an instructor of Political Science at Oakland City College.
 He also became a lecturer of criminology at the University of California.

 In 1961, Ingersoll moved to Washington, D.C., to work as a consultant in police administration for the International Association of Chiefs of Police (IACP).
-In 1962, he was appointed to the position of Director of Field Services for the International Association of Chiefs of Police.
+In 1962, he was appointed to the position of Director of Field Services for the IACP.
 While in this position, he was involved in surveys of over 80 police departments in the United States.

-In 1966, Ingersoll became the Police Chief of the Charlotte, North Carolina Police Department.
+In 1966, Ingersoll became the Police Chief of the Charlotte, North Carolina, Police Department.
 Ingersoll was the first Chief of Police in Charlotte to use computers on the job, and ensured the installation of the first computers in the department.
 Ingersoll oversaw the construction of the new police headquarters, and the merger of City and County police records systems.

 In March 1968, while being vetted for the position of Director of the BNDD, Ingersoll tendered his resignation to the City of Charlotte.
 City council member Tuttle motioned to make Ingersoll an honorary citizen of Charlotte for life, and the Council unanimously agreed.